-In the above example the PL/SQL Reference Manual is a PDF file (S:/OracleDoc/11.2/e25519.pdf), which is a registered file type, so that can just enter the file name in the Executable field.
-The letter 'P' is used as a shortcut in the menu.
+In the above example the PL/SQL Reference Manual is a PDF file (N:/OracleDoc/11.2/e25519.pdf), which is a registered file type, so that can just enter the file name in the Executable field.
 The Documents menu would look like this:

 The Hint will be displayed as when you hold the mouse cursor over a menu item.
 Press the Image button to select an image for the menu item.
-The size of this image should preferably be 16 x 16 pixels.

 Note that PL/SQL Developer will always load the image file from the original location, so you should not remove or rename this file without also changing the corresponding document.
 PL/SQL Developer comes with a number of standard bitmap files that you can choose from.
 These files are located in the Icons subdirectory in the PL/SQL Developer installation directory.
 This is the default directory of the image selector.

-34.4 Command-line parameters
+36.4 Command-line parameters